danielclickh/marketing-website-preview/content/docs/gettingstarted/index.md

 ## 3. The ClickHouse Play UI

-The ClickHouse server includes a UI for executing SQL commands.
-In this step you will see how to access the **Play UI** and run SQL commands.
+The ClickHouse server includes a **Play UI** for executing SQL commands.
+In this step you will see how to access the Play UI and run SQL commands.

 {{< detail-tag "Show instructions" >}}